-An Old-fashioned 4th of July: “A Slice of Hometown America” begins with one of Ohio’s most impressive Fourth of July parades featuring over a hundred floats, marching bands, organization representatives and prominent citizens.
+An Old-fashioned 4th of July in Hamilton, Ohio: “A Slice of Hometown America” begins with one of Ohio’s most impressive Fourth of July parades featuring over a hundred floats, marching bands, organization representatives and prominent citizens.
 Meanwhile, “A Taste of Hamilton” offers delicious food samplings from area restaurants.
 Afterward, live vocal and band concerts are staged throughout the day on the Courthouse Green, along with face-painting and clowns for the kids.
 And at dusk, a rousing Rozzi fireworks display takes place over the Great Miami River, thus presenting a glorious patriotic finish to a full day of fun.
 Visitors are welcome.

 Admission to Downtown Loudonville Classic Car Show is free.

 - Where: (Map It) Historic downtown Loudonville, Ohio

 Downtown Loudonville Classic Car Show: Rated #1 in the best downtown events in 2008 by Cruisin’ Times Magazine.
 Enjoy more than 500 cars that will come rolling into town for the day.
 Listen to live music!
 Taste great food.
 It’s a wonderful event for the whole family!
 Visit the downtown shops and restaurants too.